verdverm/verdverm.github.io/_sr/05-relatedwork-gp.md

 <div id="enhancements"></div>
 <a class="right" href="#top">top</a>

 ### Enhancements

+1. **Selection Improvements** - Parent recombination and archives.
+1. **Variations on crossover** - Grammar guided and probabilistic.
+1. **The Island Model** - Run several GP instances with message passing.
+1. **Co-evolution** - Evolve fitness predictors in parallel with equations.
+1. **Hierarchical GP** - Abstract Expression Grammar and sub-searches.
+1. **Hybrid Algorithms** - Feature selection and non-linear regression.

-Since Koza's initial formulation of GP and SR \cite{koza:1992:gen_prog}, there has been a plethora of research from generalized implementation enhancements to improvements addressing the issues of
+Since Koza's initial formulation of GP and SR, there has been a plethora of research from generalized implementation enhancements to improvements addressing the issues of